Premiering on PBS SoCal Plus September 3 at 8PM PT

 Festival premiere.

-Fortunate Sons will have it's festival premiere as an Official Competition selection in the Dances With Films festival on June 21, 2025 at 5PM in Hollywood, CA. Click here to get tickets!
+Fortunate Sons had its festival premiere in the Dances With Films: LA festival on June 21, 2025 in Hollywood.

 We'll post additional news and updates on this site, as they happen.